• Hello

 Common - Settings

-Figure 1 - Default components to ensure the compatibility with Obfuscator.
+Figure 1 - Default components to ensure compatibility with the Obfuscator.

 Animation - Settings